monil667/Volatile-and-NonVolatile-Memory-Design/README.md

 We Used initial blocks to read from a file using $readmemh or $readmemb to initialize the ROM content and then Store the fixed data in a register array.

+TEST BENCH FILE:

+We Created testbenches to simulate the RAM and ROM modules and Apply various test vectors to verify read/write operations for RAM and correct data retrieval for ROM.